 Canon 2000D vs G1X Mark III

 The Canon EOS 2000D (called Canon T7 in some regions) and the Canon PowerShot G1 X Mark III are two digital cameras that were announced, respectively, in February 2018 and October 2017.
 The 2000D is a DSLR, while the G1X Mark III is a fixed lens compact.
 Both cameras are equipped with an APS-C sensor.
 Both cameras offer a resolution of 24 megapixels.
-Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 |Canon 2000D||Canon G1 X Mark III|